dbarneche/2014-07-14-Dalhousie/lessons/40-repeating/ugly.md

 ---
 layout: lesson
 root: ../..
-title: Some really horrible code (of mine, when I was young and naive)
+title: Some really horrible code (of mine, when I was young and naive) - courtesy of Dr. Daniel Falster
-tutor: Daniel Falster
+tutor: Gavin
 ---

 ```coffee